 Finn's initiative "Stay Connected," is a collaborative pilot programme designed to open dialogue and reduce the stigma surrounding addiction among young people in Carrick-on-Suir so that teens can seek the support services available if they need it.

-Finn's project highlights the importance of education and awareness in addressing substance (cigarettes, alcohol and drugs) misuse and addiction, advocating for schools to play a pivotal role in empowering teens to live substance-free lives.
+Finn's project highlights the importance of education and awareness in addressing substance (cigarettes, alcohol and drugs) misuse and addiction, advocating for schools to play a pivotal role in empowering teens to to make better choices and live substance-free lives.

 The Carrick-on-Suir Lions Club has been a steadfast supporter of Finn's "Stay Connected" initiative, recognising the pilot programmes' potential to enact meaningful change within the community and beyond.